 Effective October 28, 2009, each of Mr. Brown and Mr. Carney entered into amended employment agreements, and effective July 28, 2010, Mr. Teichman entered into an employment letter (the "Agreements").
+Mr.Teichman resigned from the Company on July 5, 2016.
 The Agreements provide as follows: